Emilie Levienaise-Farrouch

 Emilie Levienaise-Farrouch ([emili ləvjenɛz faʁuʃ]) is a French pianist and composer based in London.
 She signed with FatCat Records' post-classical imprint 130701 in 2014 and Manners McDade in 2019.
 Her original score for Sarah Gavron's Rocks (2019) was nominated for a British Independent Film Award.

 Early life

 Levienaise-Farrouch was born in Paris and grew up in Bordeaux.
 She began training in classical piano as a child.
-She graduated with a Bachelor of Arts in Music from the University of Westminster in 2009 and a Master of Music in Acoustic Composition from Goldsmiths, University of London in 2010.
+She graduated with a Bachelor of Arts (BA) in Music from the University of Westminster in 2009 and a Master of Music (MA) in Acoustic Composition from Goldsmiths, University of London in 2010.
 During her studies, she worked for the online electronic music store Bleep.
 She got her start creating scores when she met film school students who needed music for their student films.